 ⁃ Am I crazy for switching out my gorgeous, immaculate iPhone for a flip phone?

-⁃ Would you consider going back (or have you already)?
+⁃ Would you ever go from an iPhone to a Flip Phone (or have you already)?
 What’s holding you back (or what do you love about it)?

 ⁃ How did you feel about Newsletter 3?
 Was that as scary for you to read as it was for me to plan and then write?

 If this is something that inspires, helps, or just plain entertains you, please don’t hesitate to share it!
 The goal of Diamonds N’ Denim is to reach as many people as possible, so be sure to talk about it to your friends, family, coworkers, or neighbors, share it on Facebook, tweet it on Twitter, or pin it on Pinterest- I even made a pretty pin for you below!
 Just click the image once, in the upper left corner there will be a red P, click that, and get to pinning! 🙂